 Looking After Your Jack Dempsey Cichlids

-However, if you have lots of fish, go with a bigger tank.
+However, if you have lots of fish in a community tank, go with a bigger tank size, something like a 100 gallon aquarium.
 Many aquarists recommend the dimensions of 4 ft, or if you can manage it, 5 ft.

-Rocks, both flat and those that form caves and hidey-holes are integral to your tank.
+Rocks, both flat and those that form caves and hiding places are integral to your tank.
 Make sure you place the stones first.
-Jack Dempsey Cichlids adig into the substrate.
+Jack Dempsey Cichlids dig into the substrate.

 With plants, you need tough, hardy ones that either grows on the bottom or are floating.
 Try not to have too many.
-Ideal ones are Anubias or the Java Fern.
+The ideal ones are Anubias or the Java Fern.

 An important note.
 When you first buy them, they’re quite shy, awkward, and afraid of their new surroundings.